Marsala Punic shipwreck: Research

 Based on carbon-14 dating of wood fragments, the ships were estimated to be from around 235 ±65 BC.
 According to Frost, the paleography of the Punic inscriptions found on the timbers of the wrecks indicate the ships were built between 300 and 260 BC.
 These inscriptions made it possible for Frost to attribute the remains unquestionably to the Carthaginians.
 The Marsala ships may have played a role in the momentous Battle of the Aegates in 241 BC, as there is no other recorded battle that could explain the presence of shipwrecks along the shore at Isola Lunga.
 This battle saw the Roman fleet pitted against the Carthaginian fleet, resulting in a resounding victory for Rome and marking a decisive moment in the First Punic War.
 There is disagreement among specialists regarding the role of the recovered ships.
 Honor Frost views the ships as having been combat vessels.
 On the other hand, Franco-Tunisian historian and archaeologist Hédi Dridi, following Piero Bartoloni's perspective, believes that the recovered ships served as scout vessels, responsible for surveillance or acting as a link between larger ships engaged in direct combat.
 This interpretation is particularly influenced by the absence of bronze rostrums on the ships.

 Understanding the belt of corrugation on the waterline of the Marsala "Punie Ship" is a puzzle that demands our attention.
 After over twenty years of speculation about isolated aspects of this wreck, a reminder of background information is warranted.
 Within the ancient Mediterranean family of smooth-skinned, mortise-and-tenon-built, "round" hulls, examined in considerable number since the 1950s, this Punic hull stands out with its unique features, notably its shape: it represents a " long" vessel, a characteristic that holds significant historical and archaeological value.

-Understanding the belt of corrugation on the waterline of the Marsala "Punie Ship" is a puzzle that demands our attention.
-After over twenty years of speculation about isolated aspects of this wreck, a reminder of background information is warranted.
-Within the ancient Mediterranean family of smooth-skinned, mortise-and-tenon-built, "round" hulls, examined in considerable number since the 1950s, this Punic hull stands out with its unique features, notably its shape: it represents a " long" vessel, a characteristic that holds significant historical and archaeological value.